 Having little or no friends and finding it hard to get out and make new friends, you are far from alone.

 1. Always be who you are.
-Good people will love you for you.
+Genuine people will love you for you.
 Being yourself is an excellent way of eliminating toxic people.

 2. Start with places you do go and places you feel comfortable if you go to the same shop and see the same person on the till, smile, say hello if you don’t already do so, then pay them a compliment.